 Chris Henderson brings a strong and diverse background in legal practice and academic work in disability rights, business and technology to his role as partner at Brothers & Henderson, P.S.

-Mr. Henderson was admitted to practice in the State of Washington in 2009.
-Mr. Henderson received his undergraduate degree from Stanford University and his law degree from University of Washington School of Law, where he currently co-teaches the Disability Law course.
-As an associate with Brothers Henderson Dussault, Mr. Henderson’s practice includes preparing appropriate planning and end-of-life documents; advising beneficiaries, professional fiduciaries and attorneys regarding settlements and special needs trusts; advising individuals regarding guardianship, state and federal benefits, and special education; and representation of clients in related disputes or litigation.
+Mr. Henderson’s practice includes preparing planning and end-of-life documents; advising beneficiaries, professional fiduciaries and attorneys regarding settlements and special needs trusts; advising individuals regarding guardianship, state and federal benefits, and special education; and representing clients in related disputes or litigation.

 Prior to joining B&H, Henderson focused on academic work in disability rights, and professional work in business and technology – in particular, the use of technology to address the needs of those with disabilities.
 Mr. Henderson worked at a global law firm’s Seattle office, serving emerging technology businesses as a corporate associate.
 During this time, he served as outside general counsel to a variety of privately held businesses, regularly guiding his clients in transactions valued at tens of millions of dollars.